Trace Reconstruction with Language Models: Additional baseline comparisons

 We compare the performance of TReconLM to RobuSeqNet~\citep{Qin2024RobustStorage} when controlling for model size and compute.
 RobuSeqNet is a small model with \(\sim\)3M parameters and uses an LSTM decoder with a hidden dimension of 256.
 We train a TReconLM model with the same hidden dimension and total parameter count (\(\sim\)3M), using the same compute budget (\(6 \times 10^{17}\) FLOPs) and training dataset (\(\sim\)21M examples).

-Figure~\ref{fig:rob_GPT}, left panel, shows results for sequence length $L = 110$, evaluated on 50K test examples (identical to the test set used in Figure~\ref{fig:synthetic_L110} of the main paper, where we did not control for model size).
+Figure~\ref{fig:rob_GPT}, left panel, shows results for sequence length $L = 110$, evaluated on 50K test examples (identical to the test set used in Figure~\ref{fig:synthetic_L110} of the main paper).
 TReconLM also outperforms RobuSeqNet when controlling for model size and compute.